Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Discussion

 \section{Discussion}

-In this article, we propose a novel instrumental variable framework for the local identification of DRFs.
+In this article, we propose a novel IV framework for the identification of ADRFs.
 We demonstrate that it is not only feasible but also necessary to employ the idea of a finite open cover, whereby any compact subset of the treatment domain can be covered by a collection of open sets.
-For each of these open sets, we can construct a corresponding URWF, enabling the identification of the DRFs within that region.
-We leverage semiparametric theory to derive the corresponding AIPW score functions and implement a general cross-fitting procedure within the DML framework to compute them.
+For each of these open sets, we can construct a corresponding URWF, enabling the identification of the ADRFs within that region.
+We propose an RWF testing procedure and provide practical guidance for constructing open covers, each of which admits a URWF.
+We propose the corresponding AIPW score functions and implement a general cross-fitting procedure within the DML framework to compute them.
 Moreover, we establish the convergence rate of the proposed estimator with kernel regression or empirical risk minimization.

-There are several directions for further development.
-First, it may be an objective to estimate the DRFs and their derivatives globally in a single step by employing a collection of open covers, as suggested in Proposition~\ref{prop: finite covering number}, rather than estimating the DRFs locally multiple times.
-Second, it would be of interest to identify and estimate the optimal IV that minimizes the variance term described in Theorem~\ref{thm: clt}.
-Third, this framework could be extended to accommodate longitudinal data or to estimate heterogeneous DRFs in the IV setting.
-Fourth, one may develop personalized dose-finding strategies \citep{Chen01102016,kallus2018policyevaluationoptimizationcontinuous,athey2021policy,ai2024datadrivenpolicylearningcontinuous,li2025reinforcement} within the proposed IV framework.
-Finally, designing a hypothesis test to detect potential violations of the AIV condition represents another promising avenue for future research.